Database Test 5 (DBT-5) Documentation

 Building the Kit

-By default, the kit will use PL/pgsql stored functions, but you may use C stored functions instead.
+By default, the kit will use PL/pgsql stored functions, but you may use C stored functions instead or have the transaction logic be executed on the client-size.
 The C stored functions need to be separately built and installed on the database system before they can be used by the database:

 cd storedproc/pgsql/c